Ben Bradlee had entered hospice care at his home last month, his wife Sally Quinn told C-Span

 The chapel site still has about 300 people buried under and near the chapel, posing special problems for the construction effort, which is not allowed to disturb any of the burial sites in order to install utilities.
-The site remains a protected cemetery under state law and is a consecrated Catholic cemetery in spite of the removal of the chapel due to the order outlawing the open worshiping by Catholics as religious intolerance became the law of the land in Maryland, a condition which existed up until the American Revolution.
+The site remains a protected cemetery under state law and is a consecrated Catholic cemetery in spite of the removal of the chapel due to the order outlawing the open worshiping by Catholics as religious intolerance became the law of the land in Maryland, a condition that existed up until the American Revolution.

-St. Mary’s City has been the battle ground for some volunteers who believe that they know best how to run things with many elitists taking action to rid the outdoor museum of the volunteers that they could not control, and replace them with paid staff.
+St. Mary’s City has been the battleground for some volunteers who believe that they know best how to run things, with many elitists taking action to rid the outdoor museum of the volunteers that they could not control and replace them with paid staff.

 Bradlee set into motion a plan to consolidate Historic St. Mary’s City under the St. Mary’s College, two groups who had battled each other in turf wars for years.